Solomon333/diceGame-a.y/README.md

 Dice-Game :

-- a simple and effective way to learn how the DOM works:
+- simple and effective way to learn how the DOM works:

-- setAttribute.

-- querySelector.
+- setAttribute. - querySelector.

 - if else conditions.